Blendify/blender-manual/blender_docs/manual/editors/image/introduction.rst

 Tool
    Displays the settings of the active tool.
 Image
-   Tools for working with images see :doc:`/editors/image/image_settings`.
+   Tools for working with images, see :doc:`/editors/image/image_settings`.
 View Tab
-   Controls display options see :doc:`/editors/image/view_tab`.
+   Controls display options, see :doc:`/editors/image/view_tab`.